 New Zealand’s Tongariro Crossing is an alpine hike, which means that conditions can be extreme.
 The weather turned from calm to terrifying in just over an hour.
 Not only was the wind strong enough to literally blow me off the path, I could barely see through the fog.
 The scenery I could see was amazing, but I was too focused on surviving to enjoy it for long.

 When all the tour groups gathered at the trailhead after the hike, EVERYONE had a crazy story to share.
 Some people who went further up had to crawl back down on all fours, and one person actually fell and rolled down part of the descent.
 At one point I legitimately thought I was going to blow off the mountain to my death.
 Needless to say, this was the best I’ve hike ever done.

 Continue reading “Tongariro Alpine Crossing: The Best and Most Terrifying Hike Of My Life”

 Last year I moved 8000 miles from home and found myself, for the first time ever, in a new place with no friends.
 I wanted everyone to instantly recognize how great I was and become my friend immediately, which was obviously a bratty and ridiculous expectation.
 But I hate working for things, and as a supremely lazy person, I just wanted to get making friends over with already.

 So like most lazy (aka efficient) people, I wanted to find the easiest and fastest way to do it.
-Though it would be nice to move to a new place and magically drop into a ready-made social network, making friends requires actual work, like most things in life (ugh).
-But there are a few things you can do to speed the process – even if you’re shy, quiet, and nervous!
+Though it would be nice to move to a new place and magically drop into a ready-made social network, making friends requires actual work, like most things in life.
+But there are a few things you can do to speed the process.

 Continue reading “How to Make Friends in a New City (Fast!!)”